epoch-philosophy/serverdeploymentscript/README.md

 If you don't want specific containers listed, this script will ask.
 Just respond to the prompt and enter "N" for no and "Y" for yes.
 This script also creates a docker-compose.yml file that specifies a custom docker network called "proxy".
-For organization in your home directory you may want to make you own directory for organization.
+For organization in your home directory you may want to manually create the folders where your docker-compose.yml files will be stored.
+I may also update this and automate it within the script.

 Instructions: